Canonical Portfolios: Optimal Asset and Signal Combination: Strategy Diversification

 \subsection{Canonical Correlation Analysis}

 The goal of canonical correlation analysis (CCA) is to perform dimension reduction on two different data sets that comprise a large number of interrelated variables, while simultaneously retaining as much of the correlation present in the two data sets.
-This is made possible through a transformation of the original set of variables into a new set of mutually orthogonal paired variables, which are ranked so that the largest few retain most of the correlation present in all of the original variables.
+This can be achieved through a transformation of the original set of variables into a new set of mutually orthogonal paired variables, which are ranked so that the largest few retain most of the correlation present in all of the original variables.

 There are several standard approaches to solving the CCA problem as outlined in \cite{uurtio2017tutorial}.
-Indeed, this may involve solving a standard eigenvalue problem \citep{hotelling1936relations}, or a generalized eigenvalue problem \citep{bach2002kernel}, or through singular value decomposition (SVD) \citep{healy1957rotation}.
-We adopt the latter approach in this brief exposition of the classical subject by emphasizing a sequence of two change of basis operations to arrive at a reduced problem whose financial interpretation we provide in Section \ref{sec:ccaptf}.
+Indeed, this may involve solving a standard eigenvalue problem \citep{hotelling1936relations}, or a singular value decomposition (SVD) \citep{healy1957rotation}, or through a generalized eigenvalue problem \citep{bach2002kernel}.
+We adopt the SVD approach in this brief exposition of the classical subject by emphasizing a sequence of two change of basis operations to arrive at a reduced problem whose financial interpretation we provide in Section \ref{sec:ccaptf}.

 Given that scale invariance is a property of correlation, the first step is to orthogonalize the random vectors $r$ and $x$ such that their covariances are the identity matrices.
-This can be achieved through the following linear transformations $\tilde{r} := \Sigma^{-1/2}_r r$ and $\tilde{x} := \Sigma^{-1/2}_x x$.
+This can be achieved through the following linear transformations $\tilde{r} \coloneqq \Sigma^{-1/2}_r r$ and $\tilde{x} \coloneqq \Sigma^{-1/2}_x x$.
 The transformed objects are now uncorrelated and have a unit variance and their joint covariance matrix is given by

 It is helpful to introduce the object

 as the adjusted cross-correlation matrix between the transformed variables $\tilde{r}$ and $\tilde{x}$.\footnote{Note that the matrix \eqref{eq:adjcov} is different from the \textit{unadjusted} cross-covariance matrix $\Sigma _{rx}$.
 The adjusted cross-covariance matrix is the central object in CCA as it internalizes the variabilities from the asset returns and signals that might potentially obscure the relationships between both of the variables.
 Moreover, since the optimal matrix of coefficients for our problem \eqref{eq:aux} is indeed the adjusted cross-covariance matrix under an appropriate change of basis (see Section \ref{sec:ccaptf}), it makes sense for us to focus on this object for our analysis.}